To get access to this guide please subscribe to our light-touch email updates on what's new in cannabis payments.

 Traditional financial service providers charge junk fees, interchange fees, and interest charges that hold negative consequences for consumers.
 A2A payments combat these predatory fees and help build a more equitable, transparent financial ecosystem.

-A2A payments enable consumers to “set and forget” recurring payments like bills, mortgages, and subscriptions.
+A2A payments enable consumers to “set and forget” recurring ACH payments like bills, mortgages, and subscriptions.
 Instead of relying on card numbers, a bank link is more durable, direct, and convenient.

 Account-to-account payments have historically relied on bank connection methods like screen scraping, which pose security risks and operational challenges.
 Now, a growing concept called “open banking” makes the bank linking process seamless in places like the EU, and it’s set to do the same in the US.